-How to Exert Control in Difficult Situations
+How to Be Mentally Strong and Exert Control in Difficult Situations

 Can You Exert Control In Situations That Seem Hopeless?